xapian/xapian-docsprint/practical_example/indexing/what_do_people_want_to_search_for.rst

 Xapian, but to get started we'll just look at one: free text search of the title and description.

-In later sections of this guide (if we ever write them), and in guides to do specific things (if we ever convert them) we'll use the same data and build on the system we create here.
+In later sections of this guide we'll use the same data and build on the system we create here.